KellzCodes/Popcorn-Previews/README.md

 [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py) file.

 #### Video Constructor Method
-The constructor method is called when a new Video (Movie or Show) is created and must include six arguments -- [title](#title), [isMovie](#is-movie), [isShow](#is-show), [plot](#plot), [poster](#poster), and [trailer](#trailer).
+The constructor method is called when a new Video (Movie or Show) is created and must include six variables.
+-- [title](#title), [isMovie](#is-movie), [isShow](#is-show), [plot](#plot), [poster](#poster), and [trailer](#trailer).
-The details for each argument are provided below.
+The details for each variable are provided below.

 ```
 class Video: